 Ever wonder why most brides wear white?
 This tradition stems all the way back to 1840 when Queen Victoria opted for a white satin dress with lace for her marriage to Prince Albert of Saxe-Coburg and Gotha.
 Royals before her such as Mary, Queen of Scots had also worn a white dress on their wedding day, but it is Queen Victoria who is credited with having kicked off a trend that continues to this very day.

 If you’ve ever toyed with the idea of purchasing a set of knives for a wedding gift, you might want to rethink.
 According to superstition and folklore, sharp objects like knives are symbolic of having the power to sever a relationship!

 The honeymoon has evolved quite a bit over the centuries.
 In ancient times, newlyweds are thought to have drunk mead (a drink made from honey) for a month after they got hitched.
 In Norse tradition, the bride and groom would reportedly go into hiding for 30 days after their wedding.
 Meanwhile, in the 19th century, the idea of the bridal tour seems to have paved the way for the post-wedding honeymoon as we know it today!

 Buying a new home with your new significant other?
 Find out all you need to know on mortgage protection jargon.

-Get more information on Aviva home insurance here.
-For home insurance, your safe in the hands of Aviva.
+Learn more about Aviva home insurance.
+For home insurance, you're safe in the hands of Aviva.